ballerina-attic/module-microsoftgraph/src/microsoft.sheets1/Module.md

 **Add project configurations file**

 Add the project configuration file by creating a `ballerina.conf` file under the root path of the project structure.
 This file should have following configurations.
 Add the tokens obtained in the previous step to the `ballerina.conf` file.
+Makesure to configure the path to Ballerina trust store and set the trust store password.

 ```
 MS_BASE_URL="https://graph.microsoft.com"